dwighthouse/unofficial-talonvoice-docs/README.md

 ## Installation Structure

-Talon is written primarily in Python.
+Talon's user-facing API and scripts is written in Python.
 It hooks into speech recognition engines such as Dragon Naturally Speaking.
+In future versions, it will likely come bundled with its own speech recognition engine.

 Once installed, all of Talon's extensions and monitoring are in the folder `~/.talon`.
-That is, in a hidden `.talon` folder in your user folder on Mac OS X, adjacent to the Desktop and Downloads folders.
+That is, in a hidden `.talon` folder in your user folder on macOS, adjacent to the Desktop and Downloads folders.

 **Note: To access this hidden folder via Finder, choose "Go > Go to Folder..." from the Menu Bar, or press ⌘+⇧+G, then enter the folder path `~/.talon`**